 Saturday, April 5, 7:30pm

-Claire Huangci began her international career at the age of nine, billed a prodigy and playing in a concert for President Bill Clinton at the age of ten.
-Since then, Claire has been awarded many grants, performed numerous concerts and won several prizes, long out-growing the image of a prodigy and coming into artistic maturity.
+Claire Huangci began her international career as a classical pianist at the age of nine.
+She was billed a child prodigy and played in a concert for President Bill Clinton at the age of ten.
+Since then, Claire has been awarded many grants, performed numerous concerts and won several prizes, long out-growing the image of a prodigy and coming into her own artistic maturity.
 With her technical brilliance, deep musical expression, playful virtuosity and her keen sensibility, she captures her audiences all over the world.